By Angela Noel

 Leaders go beyond the day-to-day; they invest in relationships.

 Establishing mutual trust doesn’t happen right away, nor should it.
-An excellent book I’ve mentioned before, The Art of Possibility, offers an excellent idea.
-It introduces the practice of “Giving an A” as part of enhancing relationships both at home and at work.
+An excellent book I’ve mentioned before, The Art of Possibility, introduces the practice of “Giving an A” as part of enhancing relationships both at home and at work.
 “When you give an A,” say authors Rosamund Stone Zander and Benjamin Zander, “you find yourself speaking to people not from a place of measuring how they stack up against your standards, but from a place of respect that gives them room to realize themselves.”
 A great boss knows how to establish trust through a foundation of respect.

 Trusting me to do my work and do it well means the world to me and many other employees.
 In fact, demonstrating trust in the team is essential to being trusted.
 One boss I had made comments to me about another member of the team.
 This person questioned whether my teammate was truly effective or committed.
 Immediately, my trust in this leader dipped.